iomusashi/CSC617M/README.md

-# dlsu-kogananki-assembler
+# Assembler

-Kougan Anki (鋼金暗器) Theoretical Assember

-Kougan Anki is a 20bit fixed-length assembler for a simple conceptual robot with a theoretical Turing-complete instruction set.
+20bit fixed-length assembler for a simple conceptual robot with a theoretical Turing-complete instruction set.

 ## Machine code syntax: